dragon-forge/Docs/docs/api/misc/hammerhelper.md

 ## Installation

-### Plugin Repo

-Before downloading the plugin, you must first add the plugin repository.

-Navigate to ⚙️ Settings → Plugins → ⚙️ → Manage Plugin Repositories... → ➕ → Enter the `https://maven.zeith.org/jetbrains.xml` into the text field.

-You should now have Zeith's plugin repository added to your IDE.

 ### Adding plugin

-Now that you have set up the repository, press <HTTPButton text="Add Plugin to IDEA" url="http://localhost:63342/api/installPlugin?action=install&pluginId=org.zeith.hammerhelper"/> And head back to it.
+Press <HTTPButton text="Add Plugin to IDEA" url="http://localhost:63342/api/installPlugin?action=install&pluginId=org.zeith.hammerhelper"/> And head back to IntelliJ IDEA.

+If this does not work for some reason, add the plugin manually from JetBrains Marketplace [HERE](https://plugins.jetbrains.com/plugin/26099-hammerhelper)!

 You might see a similar warning popup: